-Additional South American-origin rice volumes have virtually replaced all imports of U.S. rice since the government of Costa Rica reduced the import duties on rough and milled rice from all origins to 3.5 and 4 percent, respectively, from 35 percent in August 2022.
-According to local millers, the combination of price and quality makes rice from Brazil, Argentina, and Uruguay more attractive than U.S. rice despite the longer shipping times.
+Additional South American-origin rice volumes have virtually replaced all imports of U.S. rice since the government of Costa Rica reduced the import duties on rough and milled rice from all origins to 3.5 and 4 percent, respectively, from 35 percent in August 2022.3 According to local millers, the combination of price and quality makes rice from Brazil, Argentina, and Uruguay more attractive than U.S. rice despite the longer shipping times.
 Local millers generally import rough rice to maintain milling operations after all the locally produced rice has been milled and sold.
 Rice by-products - such as husks, semolina, and broken grains - are sold to the local animal feed industry, providing additional income.
 Imported South American origin rice typically has a higher milling rate (i.e., a higher percentage of whole grains), which helps millers more easily achieve the various quality blends available on retail shelves.
 FAS/San José is aware of at least one local miller marketing 100 percent U.S. origin rice.

 Costa Rica imported 121,587 MT milled rice equivalent in MY 2021/22, the final year marketing year before the tariff rate change.
-Costa Rican buyers imported 28,221 MT of milled rice and 167,575 MT of rough in MY 2021/22, including 4,862 MT of milled and 60,428 MT of rough U.S.-origin rice entering under the CAFTA-DR duty-free tariff rate quotas.
-However, total Costa Rican imports of U.S. rice in MY 2022/23 were only 8,256 MT, a decline of nearly 90 percent from the previous marketing year.
+In that year, importers purchased 28,221 MT of milled rice and 167,575 MT of rough, of which 64,859 MT was U.S.-origin rice entering under the CAFTA-DR duty-free tariff rate quota; imports of U.S. rice in MY 2021/22 were 60,428 MT rough and 4,862 MT milled.
+However, total Costa Rican imports of U.S. rice in MY 2022/23 were 8,256 MT / less than 10,000 MT, a decline of more than 90 percent from the previous year.